-Mick serves the international fire and emergency services through active membership and advocacy.
-His work with the National Fire Protection Association includes appointment as a committee member and Chairman of NFPA 1006, Professional Qualifications for Technical Rescuers and as a committee member of the NFPA's Professional Qualifications Corellating Committee.
-He is on the Editorial Board of the International Fire Chief Association's On Scene magazine.
-Chief Mayers is also one of the founders and past Board Vice-Chairman of the State Urban Search and Rescue Alliance, a consortium of US&R teams from over 40 states, which has been an advocate for the rescue industry since 2005.
-During his career he also served as an adjunct instructor for the South Carolina Fire Academy and an adjunct faculty member of The Technical College of the Lowcountry.
+Mick serves the International Association of Fire Chiefs as a member of the Editorial Board for IAFC’s On Scene magazine; he serves the National Fire Protection Association as a committee member and Chairman of NFPA 1006, Professional Qualifications for Technical Rescuers, and as a member of the NFPA Professional Qualifications Technical Correlating Committee.
+Chief Mayers is one of the founders and past Board Vice-Chairman of the State Urban Search and Rescue Alliance, a consortium of US&R teams from over 40 states, which has been an advocate for the rescue industry since 2005.
+During his career he also served on the faculties of the South Carolina Fire Academy and The Technical College of the Lowcountry.

-Among many commendations, Chief Mayers was recognized by the South Carolina State Senate for his work in development of the South Carolina US&R program in 2005, and then honored later that year by the South Carolina Department of Fire and Life Safety for leading SC-TF1 into service in St. Tammany and St. Bernard Parishes (Louisiana) after Hurricane Katrina, where he was the task force’s Incident Support Team Commander.
+Among many commendations, Mick received his department’s Meritorious Service Medal once in 1984 and again in 2009.
+In 2005, Chief Mayers was recognized by the South Carolina State Senate for his work in development of the South Carolina US&R program and then honored later that year by the South Carolina Department of Fire and Life Safety for leading SC-TF1 into service in St. Tammany and St. Bernard Parishes (Louisiana) after Hurricane Katrina, where he was the task force’s Incident Support Team Commander.